Introduction to the mathematics of general relativity: Coordinate transformation

 A vector v, is shown with two coordinate grids, e_{x} and e_{r}.
 In space, there is no clear coordinate grid to use.
 This means that the coordinate system changes based on the location and orientation of the observer.
-Observer e_{x} and e_{r} in this image are facing different directions.
+Observers e_{x} and e_{r} in this image are facing different directions.

 Here we see that e_{x} and e_{r} see the vector differently.
 The direction of the vector is the same.
 But to e_{x}, the vector is moving to its left.
 To e_{r}, the vector is moving to its right.

 In physics, as well as mathematics, a vector is often identified with a tuple, or list of numbers, which depend on a coordinate system or reference frame.
 If the coordinates are transformed, such as by rotation or stretching the coordinate system, the components of the vector also transform.
 The vector itself does not change, but the reference frame does.
 This means that the components of the vector have to change to compensate.

 The vector is called covariant or contravariant depending on how the transformation of the vector's components is related to the transformation of coordinates.